Launching a Podcast

 • “I just downloaded another podcast from This American Life.”
 (In this case, the word podcast refers to the episode of the show.)

-So, often, when you hear someone talking about podcasts, they may mean the show or the episode, and you often need to get the actual meaning from the context.
+So, often, when you hear someone talking about podcasts, they may mean the show or the episode, and often need to get the actual meaning from the context.

 The main factor that makes a podcast different from a radio show or other media is how you access it.
 Podcasts are available to download or stream on the Internet.